29 March 2023

-The Department of Sport, Health Sciences and Social Work, part of the Faculty of Health and Life Sciences, brings together disciplines related to physical activity, health and social work to form an academic community focused on physical and mental wellbeing.
+The School of Sport, Nutrition and Allied Health Professions brings together disciplines related to physical activity and health to form an academic community focused on physical wellbeing.
 We are passionate about community engagement and employability and have many links with external bodies and employers.

 We provide excellent opportunities for research, and actively encourage cross-discipline collaboration.